Date: 16 March 2017. Sharing Plants.

 an online friend suggested I create this website.
 So I did,

 uploading the initial article on 29 August 2013.
-If you're curious
+If you are curious

 is the first piece I published.

 Since then a lot has happened.
-I've made friends.
+I have made friends.

 Life is very good afloat.
 My prayers are filled with a score of